What Is Snoring?

 - Raise the head of your bed a few inches.

-- Use elastic strips that stick to the bridge of your nose to widen your nostrils.
+- Use nasal strips that stick to the bridge of your nose to widen your nostrils.

 - Stick to a sleep schedule.